 Great-grandson Richard Gaumer (1929-1982) was born in 1929 in Illinois.
 He died in Fort Lauderdale on March 24, 1982.

 Great-grandson Charles Franklyn Cheatham (1927-1985) was born on Oct.
 6, 1927 in Peoria, Peoria County, IL.
 In 1950, he wedded Norma Jean Jury (1928-2010), a native of Tiskilwa, Bureau County, IL.
 Sadly, he passed into eternity at the age of 57 on April 11, 1985 in Peoria.
 Norma Jean lived on as a widow for another quarter of a century.
 Death enveloped her in Peoria on Oct.
 1, 2010.

 Son Jonathan Gaumer (1831-1889) was born on Jan.
 14, 1831 in Macungie Township, Lehigh County.

-He married Mary Ann Hersch (1831-1915), daughter of Henry and Polly/Carrie (Shide) Hersh and a native of Mulberry or Upper Hanover Township, Montgomery County.
+He married Mary Ann Hersh (1831-1915), daughter of Henry and Polly/Carrie (Shide) Hersch and a native of Mulberry or Upper Hanover Township, Montgomery County.

-Their children were Emma Esther Steinberger, Luisa Elisabeth Gaumer, Ella Mary Kuhns, William H. Gaumer and Ida Rosa Minerva Walters Meitzler.
+Their children were Emma Esther Steinberger, Louisa Elisabeth Parker, Ella Mary Kuhns, William H. Gaumer and Ida Rosa Minerva Walters Meitzler.